Steve Johnson (tennis): 2014: First ATP semifinal

 In his first clay court tournament of the year, Johnson received a wild card into the U.S. Men's Clay Court Championships where he reached the second round and lost to eventual champion Fernando Verdasco.
 Johnson then competed in the Open de Nice Côte d'Azur where he fell in the first round to youngster Dominic Thiem.
 Johnson lost in three sets, while failing to convert a match point as he was trying to serve out the match at 6–5 in the second set.
 Johnson next competed in the 2014 French Open where he won his first ever ATP match on clay, and advanced to the second round.
 In his first round match against Frenchman Laurent Lokoli, Johnson came back from a two sets to love deficit, and saved two match points along the way for a dramatic five set victory.
 In his second round match, Johnson lost in straight sets to fellow American Jack Sock.
 Johnson registered his first grass court ATP win at the 2014 Gerry Weber Open when he defeated Frenchman Albano Olivetti.
 Johnson's second round opponent withdrew giving Johnson a walkover to the quarterfinals where he lost to the number four seed Kei Nishikori.
-The following week, Johnson competed in the 2014 Topshelf Open and reached the second round before falling to the number seven seed Nicolas Mahut.
+The following week, Johnson competed in the 2014 Topshelf Open and reached the second round before falling to seventh seed Nicolas Mahut.
 Johnson then competed in the 2014 Wimbledon Championships.
 Unfortunately, Johnson fell in the first round in four sets to twenty-seventh seed Bautista Agut.
 Returning to the U.S., Johnson competed in the 2014 Hall of Fame Tennis Championships, where he lost in the quarterfinals to eventual champion Lleyton Hewitt.
 As the sixth seed in this tournament, this was Johnson's first ATP tournament where he was seeded.
 Johnson then kicked off his US Open Series in Atlanta, where he lost in the first round to his good friend and countryman Sam Querrey.

-2015: Best Year-End ranking
+2015: Best Year-End rankings

-At the 2015 US Open, Johnson reached the semifinals in doubles for the first time at a Major partnering Sam Querrey after defeating en route the top seeded pair of the Bryan Brothers in the first round.
+At the 2015 US Open, Johnson reached the semifinals in doubles for the first time at a Major partnering Sam Querrey after defeating en route the top seeded pair of the Bryan brothers in the first round.
 They were defeated in the semifinal by eight seeded pair of Jamie Murray and John Peers.

 Johnson finished the year ranked World No. 32 in singles and World No. 52 in doubles, the highest year-end rankings in his career.